The Maggie Keswick Jencks Cancer Caring Centres Trust is a company limited by guarantee Company Number: SC162451

-Our plans involve the demolition of a 1960s extension to the North Wing and the erection of a three-storey extension building for use as a cancer care facility with ancillary roof terrace and external landscaping.
+Our plans involved the demolition of a 1960s extension to the North Wing and the erection of a three-storey extension building for use as a cancer care facility with ancillary roof terrace and external landscaping.
 The demolition of this building fits in with Barts’ plans for developing this area of the hospital site.

 4. Will Maggie's Barts have a detrimental impact on the Great Hall?

 No. English Heritage point to the improvements that our building will make, which includes the restoration of key architectural features such as the period quoins.

 The new Maggie’s Centre will not put the Great Hall at risk and we would not have gone ahead if that was the case.
 We fully appreciate that the Great Hall is an important piece of architecture with historical importance.

 Barts Health NHS Trust believed it was possible to combine the existing plans for a Maggie’s Centre with the renovation of the Great Hall – without the need for an extension or an alternative site.

 The trust commissioned one of the country’s leading conservation architects, Donald Insall Associates, to develop a scheme to secure the Great Hall’s future and bring access and welfare facilities up to modern standards in the North Wing.

 5. Is there a suitable alternative location that you could build on?

 No. An alternative location was proposed by the Friends of The Great Hall and Archive but Barts Health NHS Trust have gone on record to say that it is unsuitable and would have a significant adverse impact on patient care and the safe operation of the hospital.

 The alternative site is not an option as it presents a number of difficulties: